- Policy Information

 Furthermore, in the 「Declaration on the Advancement of South-North Korean Relations, Peace and Prosperity」, announced at the 2007 Inter-Korean Summit, the two Koreas recognized the need to end the current armistice regime and build a permanent peace regime.
 The two sides also agreed to work together to ensure that the leaders of the three or four parties directly concerned would convene on the Peninsula and declare an end to the state of war.
 However, with the Six-Party Talks stalled, the discussions on a peace regime also halted for a considerable period of time.

-With three inter-Korean summits and the first U.S.-North Korean summit held in 2018 respectively, discussions of a peace regime were revitalized.
+Since 2018, three rounds of inter-Korean summits and two rounds of U.S.-DPRK summits, as well as the meeting at Panmunjom among President Moon Jae-in, President Donald Trump and Chairman Kim Jong Un on June 30, 2019, have revitalized the discussions on the establishment of a peace regime on the Korean Peninsula.
 In the 「Panmunjom Declaration on Peace, Prosperity and Reunification of the Korean Peninsula」, adopted at the first inter-Korean summit in 2018, the two sides agreed to declare the end of war in 2018, which marked the 65th anniversary of the Armistice Agreement, and actively promote the holding of trilateral meetings involving the two sides and the United States, or quadrilateral meetings involving the two sides, the United States and China, with a view to replacing the Armistice Agreement with a peace agreement and establishing a permanent and solid peace regime.
 In addition, in the Joint Statement signed by the leaders of the U.S. and North Korea, the two sides agreed to join their efforts to build a lasting and stable peace regime on the Korean Peninsula.